xxsreexx00/FashionHouseTemp/README.md

 # Unity Class for Fashion students:
-This space contains the material related to the Unity course of the Data Science and Immersive Technologies for Fashion E-Commerce at the University of Bologna.
+This space contains the materials related to the Unity course of the Data Science and Immersive Technologies for Fashion E-Commerce at the University of Bologna.
 ## Table of contents
 * [Explanation about the Unity template](#Explanation)
 * [Links to slides of the course](#slides)